SEO: Content Creation or Optimization – Which is Better?

-If you were to remember three most important things about content generation in harmony with SEO strategies, they should include the following points:
+If you were to remember the three most important things about content generation in harmony with SEO strategies, they should include the following points:

 - High-quality content is a long-term investment that would positively influence your ranking in the future, so don’t trim costs in this field.

-- SEO landscape is continuously evolving, so in order to stay on top of things follow Google updates, so you’ll never apply invalid strategies.
+- The SEO landscape is continuously evolving, so in order to stay on top of things follow Google updates, so you’ll never apply invalid strategies.

 - Keep the balance between the quality of content and its optimization.
 Write for humans, but always have in mind that you want to be ranked good on Google as well.